1971 Indianapolis 500: Second half

-On lap 111, David Hobbs blew an engine on the main stretch.
+On lap 111, David Hobbs blew his engine on the main stretch.
 Rick Muther spun in the oil, his car veered to the inside wall, then bounced across the track, hitting Hobbs, and lifting up on two wheels.
 Hobbs' car was pushed head-on into the wall, but he was not seriously injured.
 Both cars slid down the main stretch, and came to a rest just beyond the start/finish line.
 The track was blocked except for a narrow portion on the inside where other cars were able to skirt by.
 The incident happened right in front of Al Unser, who was the leading the race at the moment.
 The yellow light came on for 12 minutes to clean up the crash.

 After a series of pit stops by the leaders under the yellow, the green eventually came back out with Al Unser leading.

 With less than 40 laps to go, Al Unser continued to lead, with Peter Revson second, Bobby Unser third, and A. J. Foyt fourth.

 On lap 167, Mike Mosley lost a wheel in turn 4.
 He smacked the outside wall in turn four hard, then bounced across the track and hit the inside wall.
 Leader Al Unser was ahead of the crash, and second place Peter Revson just slipped by.
 Third place Bobby Unser spun to avoid Mosley, and hit the outside wall.
 Mosley's car then crashed into the parked cars of Mark Donohue and Steve Krisiloff, that were sitting near the entrance to the pits.
 A fire broke out, at which time 8th running Gary Bettenhausen stopped his car, and ran to the scene to help.
 Fire crews quickly doused the flames, and Mosley suffered a broken leg.
 Bill Vukovich II also spun to avoid the crash, but he was able to continue.
 The yellow remained on for 22 minutes to clean up the crash.

 The green light came back on with less than 20 laps to go.
 Al Unser held a comfortable lead, and won his second 500 in a row.
 Despite four yellows for 53 minutes (about 48 laps), the average speed of 157.735 mph was a new record at the time.
 Bettenhausen, who finished 10th, was given a cheer at the finish for stopping to help Mosley and Unser on lap 164.